 The design goals for the Base Stack reflect that it is intended to run in an embedded environment but also that ATSC 3.0 is still taking it first steps and aspects of the standard being fine-tuned and clarified, and best-practices are being developed.

 - Robustness.
 Televisions don’t crash.
 Even more complex devices such as DVRs and other receivers shouldn’t (though we know they do from time to time).
-The Base Stack is stable even in the presence of impaired emissions.
+The Base Stack is intended to be stable even in the presence of impaired emissions.

 - Memory Footprint.
 One of the challenges of running in an embedded environment is that there’s typically a limited amount of RAM/storage (and no swap).
 The Base Stack attempts to minimize memory usage.
 For example, buffering is minimized and XML documents are reformatted into a compact but easily accessible format (EnXML) when they need to be retained.

 - CPU load.
 In the context of a receiver the Base Stack is one small component of the system.
 Ideally it should take no CPU.
 In practice of course it does require CPU, and as with most network-like stacks processing the various protocol layers can be non-trivial.
 The Base Stack was developed with mobile and embedded processors, such as the Raspberry Pi in mind.
-However it should be noted that the present implementation prioritizes robustness, memory footprint, and maintainability / debuggability over CPU loading.
 We are happy to assist users in optimizing the Base Stack for specific platforms or use cases.

 The Base Stack is currently used as the foundation for the Project Entangle ATSC 3.0 Front-End, which accepts a ATSC 3.0 emission, receives the ROUTE/DASH and MMTP services it contains, and re-containers/re-muxes those services into an MPTS.
 The resulting MPTS is compatible with solutions accepting transport streams, such as the Project Entangle DVR.